joshuamwale/joshuamwale/README.md

 * Internship and job opportunities

 💬 Ask me about:
+* **JavaScript, React, NodeJS, Ruby, Ruby on Rails, Python, Angular**
-* Career transition journey and my motivation to ditch industrial chemistry and delve into software engineering (building computer programs, systems and apps)
+* **Career transition journey** and my motivation to pursue a new career in software engineering (building computer programs, systems and apps)

 📫 How to reach me:
 * [LinkedIn](https://www.linkedin.com/in/joshua-mwale-8a8a3557/)